microsoft/aerial_wildlife_detection/doc/builtin_models.md

 Below follow the default parameters for each of the built-in models.
 You may use these as a template for your JSON file to override parameters.

 Notes:
 * Not all of the arguments specified in the defaults are required.
-If an argument (or argument block) is missing in your custom JSON file, it will be replaced with the defaults (printed above) instead.
+If an argument (or argument block) is missing in your custom JSON file, it will be replaced with the defaults listed below.
 * Any entry named `kwargs` accepts all arguments of the respective Python class (given by the `class` specifier in the same JSON block).
 For example, you could add the keyword `eps` to the `kwargs` entry of the `optim` section, since this is a valid parameter for e.g. the [Adam optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.Adam).
 * You can further provide custom class executable paths.
 For example, to add a custom transform function:
     1. Create a new package on the Python path, such as `custom.transforms`.